maovurin/maovurin.github.io/index.md

-## About Me
+## Biography
 I’m a PhD candidate in Department of Statistics and Operation Research at the Virginia Commonwealth University, Richmond.
 My dissertation involves extensions to an L1-norm Best-fit subspace algorithm.
 My main research interest is data science using linear programming, convex programming, statistics, distributed computing.
 I aim to understand the foundations of such models in extracting interpret able knowledge and generalizing to new data.
 I am currently working on computer vision, Low Rank Approximation and kernels methods.
-I focus on both the algorithmic side of linear programming and their applications specifically in subspace learning.
+I focus on both the algorithmic side of linear programming and their applications specifically in subspace learning. click here [resume](/resume.pdf) for additional information.

-### Working Papers
+### On-going work
 * **L1-norm regularized L1-norm best-fit line problem**
 Abstract: _We develop a sparse and outlier-insensitive method for one-dimensional line fitting that can be used as the basis for outlier-insensitive machine learning methods such as principal component analysis.
 The method is insensitive to outlier observations by formulating procedures as optimization problems seeking the $L_1$-norm best-fit line.
 It is also able to produce a small number of non-zero principal components with additional penalty term to take sparseness into account.
 Our algorithm has a worst-case time complexity of $O{(m^2n \log n)}$.
 Computational results demonstrate that this method can provide outlier-insensitive and sparse solutions.
 The space required rarely approaches the worst-case bound._
  1. [15th INFORMS Virtual Workshop on Data Mining and Decision Analytics Paper](http://arxiv.org/abs/2010.04684)